 In either a divorce or separation agreement, many factors can come into play.
-We are prepared to assist you with all divorce-related matters, including property division, spousal support/alimony, child support, and child custody and visitation.
+We are prepared to assist you with all divorce-related matters, including property division, spousal support/alimony, child support, child custody, relocation, and other issues.

 How Our St. Louis Divorce Lawyers Can Help

 Uncontested divorces are situations where both parties are in agreement to the terms of the divorce.
 However, if both parties cannot come to an agreement on the terms of divorce, the situation is considered a contested divorce.
 Uncontested divorces cost less than contested divorces and are generally finalized sooner due to a lack of court hearings and back and forth negotiations.

 Some of the most common issues that spouses tend to disagree on, leading to contested divorce include:

 Regardless of whether a divorce is contested or uncontested, you need to consult an experienced attorney about your situation.
 Our St. Louis divorce attorneys can fight for your rights, guide you throughout the process, and ensure that your best interests are protected.

 Division of Marital Property and Debt

 In today’s tight economy, a large percentage of our divorce clients are concerned about the division of marital property and debt, particularly what will happen to the family home.
 Our background in real estate law, combined with our experience in family law, allows us to provide solutions that protect your best interests.